christianityorigins/website/blog/_posts/2015-01-10-christianity-domestication-system.md

 This article traces the lineage of domestication.
 From the Christian slave morality that rewired the European soul, to the feudal economic structures that chained bodies to the soil, to the Prussian educational system that murdered critical thinking in the cradle, to the modern urban and legal architectures that isolate, demoralize, and break you before you ever learn what you could have become.

-Elites across millennia discovered independently that the same techniques work.
+Feudalism was invented simultaneously as institutional Christianity.
+Both by Constantine, one to enforce the other and vice versa.
+Then the aristocracy, elites, and catholic church across millennia discovered that the same techniques work.
 And once discovered, these techniques became inherited wisdom—passed down through institutions, encoded in laws, baked into the very texture of daily life.

 You are not a person to these systems.
 You are a resource.
 A battery.
 A domesticated herd animal that has learned to love its chains.